commercionetwork/commercio-consortium/upgrade/testnet/4.2.x-5.0.0/en/README.md

 https://testnet.commercio.network/proposals/

-When a upgrade proposal passed the chain will halted at the height indicated in the proposal.
+When a upgrade proposal passed the chain will halt at the height indicated in the proposal.

-You can verify the approximate date when the upgrade will be performed putting the height in the follow link
+You can verify the approximate date when the upgrade will be performed replacing the height in the following link

 https://testnet.commercio.network/blocks/detail/{HALT-HEIGHT}